 We outline the strategy for proving \cref{thm1:spin on TX+H^+}.
 For simplicity, we consider a family $X \to \mbbX \to B$ of $X$ where $T_B \mbbX$ is equipped with a spin structure.
 In this case, the goal is to construct a spin structure on $\hplus{\mbbX}$.
 (This statement is part of \cref{thm1:spin on H^+} and is also an important step in the proof of \cref{thm1:spin on TX+H^+}.)
 The basic idea is as follows: \begin{enumarabicp} \item When the base space $B$ satisfies certain nice properties, a spin structure on $\hplus{\mbbX}$ has a translation in terms of geometric data on $\shplus{\mbbX}$ (using the fact that $\hplus{\mbbX}$ has rank 3).
-The goal is to construct the data. \item From the given spin structure on $T_B \mbbX$, we obtain a $Pin(2)$-equivariant family of the Seiberg--Witten maps. \item Noting the appearance of $\shplus{\mbbX}$ in (1), we consider a family of perturbations of the Seiberg--Witten map parameterized by $\shplus{\mbbX}$.
-This yields a finite-dimensional approximation parameterized by $\shplus{\mbbX}$. \item From the finite-dimensional approximation, we construct a family of Clifford bundles parameterized by $\shplus{\mbbX}$ via a procedure based on the constructuion of $K$-theoretic mapping degree.
+The data consists of a complex line bundle $L$ over $\shplus{\mbbX}$ and an anti-linear $\Z/4$-action on $L$ with some additional properties.
+The goal is to construct such data. \item From the given spin structure on $T_B \mbbX$, we obtain a $Pin(2)$-equivariant family of the Seiberg--Witten maps. \item Noting the appearance of $\shplus{\mbbX}$ in (1), we consider a family of perturbations of the Seiberg--Witten map parameterized by $\shplus{\mbbX}$.
+This yields a finite-dimensional approximation parameterized by $\shplus{\mbbX}$. \item From the finite-dimensional approximation, we construct a family of Clifford bundles parameterized by $\shplus{\mbbX}$ via a procedure based on the construction of $K$-theoretic mapping degree.
 Due to the $Pin(2)$-equivariance of the Seiberg--Witten map, this family is equipped with an $\Z/4$-action.
-These data yield the geometric structure mentioned in (1). \end{enumarabicp} To ensure that this construction produces a canonical spin structure, we need to pay attention to the following points: \begin{itemize} \item In (4), the family of Clifford bundles needs to be constructed canonically from the finite-dimensional approximation.
+These data yield the geometric data mentioned in (1). \end{enumarabicp} To ensure that this construction produces a canonical spin structure, we need to pay attention to the following points: \begin{itemize} \item In (4), the family of Clifford bundles needs to be constructed canonically from the finite-dimensional approximation.